resolvingarchitecture/i2p-java/README.md

     - /installer/resources/certificates/ssl

 ## Roadmap
-* 1.0.0: Basic P2P communications using embedded I2P router.
+* 1.0.0: Basic P2P communications using embedded I2P router and ElGamal-2048 / DSA-1024
+* TBD
+    * Verify ECDH-256 / ECDSA-256 works
+    * Verify ECDH-521 / ECDSA-521 works
+    * Verify NTRUEncrypt-1087 / GMSS-512 works
+    * Provide the most granular means of supporting each algorithm set (down to each message if possible)
+    * Provide means to use each algorithm set by request

 ## Integration